-Renard’s men ended up beat Serbia 2-1 in a recent friendly which shouldn’t go unnoticed with the Serbians also on the plane to Russia.
-With defensive stability and an array of attacking flair, Morocco can definitely spring a surprise in Group B and shouldn’t be written off until we see how they perform against Iran.
+Renard’s men beat Serbia 2-1 in a recent friendly which shouldn’t go unnoticed with the Serbians also on the plane to Russia.
+With defensive stability and an array of attacking flair, Morocco can definitely spring a surprise in Group B and shouldn’t be written off.

 Iran qualified for their fifth World Cup after finishing top of their qualifying group which included Korea Republic, going undefeated and conceding just twice.
 Managed by experienced Portuguese manager Carlos Queiroz since 2011, Team Melli should be better for the experience competing in Brazil four years ago where they were eliminated in the group stage despite battling hard against Nigeria and Argentina.

 Based on solidity, hard work and defensive organisation, Iran have a group of attackers that have the potential to damage defences.
 23-year-old Sardar Azmoun was Iran’s top scorer in qualifiers and has already scored 22 international goals while Alireza Jahanbakhsh is flourishing at AZ Alkmaar with 14 goals and 10 assists so far this season.

 Iran’s strategy of being difficult to break down and relying on counter attacks could suit them against Spain and Portugal, but much will depend on how they perform in their opening match against Morocco.
 Anything can happen but it would be a huge upset if Iran managed to navigate their way out of Group B into the knockout phase.